 The film sparked lively conversations about how Saltdean could build its own version of this story and become a beacon of community-powered climate action.

 The event marked the start of a year-long process to co-design the plan with residents.
-This includes six detailed household energy surveys to confirm each home archetype in our EPC database, an upcoming Supplier’s Day to connect people with trusted installers, and opportunities for community-owned projects such as rooftop solar, heat decarbonisation and improved public spaces.
+This includes six household energy surveys to confirm each home archetype in our EPC database, an upcoming Supplier’s Day to connect people with trusted installers, and opportunities for community-owned projects such as rooftop solar, heat decarbonisation and improved public spaces.

 Attendees were invited to share their ideas, priorities and concerns so the final plan truly reflects Saltdean’s ambitions, laying the foundation for a greener, warmer and more resilient neighbourhood powered by its community.